moxbits/compiler-1401/README.md

 ### Using regular python interpreter

-In order to run mini java compiler you need to install required python packages.
+In order to run mini C compiler you need to install required python packages.
 For installing required packages you can open project directory inside your operating system command line and use the following command:

 ```
 pip install -r requirements.txt